deeplearning4j/deeplearning4j/build_vgg_webapp.md

 # How to Build an Image Classification Web App With VGG-16

-Neural networks have had great success in the field of image recognition.
-This page describes how to build a web based application to use a well known network VGG-16 for inference or prediction of classification labels with user supplied images.
+Neural networks are setting new accuracy records for image recognition.
+This page describes how to build a web-based application to use a well-known network, VGG-16, for inference to classify images uploaded by the app's users.

 **Contents**